lamoreauxaj/erolang/docs/proposal.md

+This is the original proposal that we submitted for the project.
+This may not mirror entirely exactly what was implemented as the project progressed.

 # [PA Proposal] Geometers -- writing a compiler for a geometric language called Ero to create Euclidean constructions

 **Team Members:**